 Biochemistry

 Biochemistry is the fastest growing field in chemistry, offering many opportunities for graduates.
 The degree in Biochemistry provides all the opportunities of the BS in chemistry degree with specialized training in the biological aspects of chemistry.
 We have several expertly qualified faculty who specialize in all the important areas of biochemistry, such as proteins, DNA, and genetics.
-This degree is an excellent choice for students wishing to pursue careers in any chemistry related or health related area.
+This degree is an excellent choice for students wishing to pursue careers in any chemistry-related or health-related area.

 Environmental Chemistry

 Students completing the environmental chemistry degree will be prepared for career opportunities in environmental chemistry, toxicology, environmental policy, and consulting.
-Additionally, Environmental Chemistry is an excellent choice for students desiring to attend professional training in law, safety, or industrial hygiene.
+Additionally, Environmental Chemistry is an excellent choice for students desiring professional training in law, safety, or industrial hygiene.

 Forensic Chemistry